 - Are the only type used in single-region instances.

-Read-only replicas only supports reads (not writes).
+Read-only replicas only support reads (not writes).
 These replicas:

 - Are only used in multi-region instances.